codata/drum-constants/README.md

 ## In progress
 - QA and peer review of current outputs
+- Add 2006, 2002, and 1998 values following NIST release in ASCII format
 - Capture name/definition at the Constant level (from BIPM?)
 - Refine JSON model
 - Produce other serialization for users (e.g. HTML) or in other formats/models (JSON, RDF, XML)
 - Start looking into indexing and API

 ## Pending
-- Feedback from NIST on availability of 2006, 2002, 1998, 1986, 1973 and 1969 versions in text format.
-Otherwise resume effort to convert from PDF
+- n/a

 ## Roadmap
 - Coordinate with QUDT project to add constant identifiers/values to their existing collection in order to use a common set.